box/developer.box.com/guides/embed/ui-elements/uploader.md

 ## Scopes

-If your application requires the end user to only be able to access a subset of the Content Explorer functionality, you can use [Downscoping][downscope] to appropriately downscope the Access Token to a resulting token that has the desired set of permissions, and can thus, be securely passed to the end user client initializing the Content Explorer.
+If your application requires the end user to only be able to access a subset of the Content Uploader functionality, you can use [Downscoping][downscope] to appropriately downscope the Access Token to a resulting token that has the desired set of permissions, and can thus, be securely passed to the end user client initializing the Content Uploader.

 Below are a set of UI Element-specific scopes to go alongside Downscoping.
-These allow developers to enable/disable UI controls on the Content Explorer by configuring the appropriate scopes on the downscoped token.
+These allow developers to enable/disable UI controls on the Content Uploader by configuring the appropriate scopes on the downscoped token.
 To learn more, see [Dedicated Scopes for Box UI Elements][scopes].